justinclift/windsurf_memory_server_v2/README.md

 curl):

 ```
-Using curl, load the memories from the local memory server at http://localhost:8080/list-memories-by-tag?tag=memory_server
+Using curl, load the memories from the local memory server at 'http://localhost:8080/list-memories-by-tag?tag=memory_server'.
+Remember to quote the url, otherwise the shell can be confused by the ? character in that url.
 ```

 The tag bit is important if you have multiple projects using the same memory server.
 That way you can keep the